Product & Quality

 Eco-friendly light

-Artificial light – especially light with high blue light content – has an attractive effect on animals, especially insects and birds.
-It can severely disrupt life’s natural rhythms.
-The consequences can be far-reaching: Impairment of reproductive and foraging activities and even the death of animals in the vicinity of artificial light sources.
-In order to minimise negative influences on the ecosystem as a whole, light should not be a disruptive factor to the natural balance.
 Our focus is on responsible outdoor lighting that addresses the fundamental relevance of illumination to ensure safety and create identity.
-It illuminates our habitats and avoids adverse effects on animals as much as possible – in natural areas as well as in urban environments.
+It illuminates our habitats and avoids adverse effects on indigenous fauna as much as possible – in natural areas as well as in urban environments.

 Principles of efficient ecological illumination

-• Each light should have a clear purpose and should be compatible with features of its surroundings (natural areas, residential areas, urban areas, industrial areas)
+• Every light source must have a clear purpose and should be compatible with features of its surroundings (natural areas, residential areas, urban areas, industrial areas)

-• Light should only be directed to where it is needed – taking into account relevant regulations
+• Any illumination should only be directed to where it is needed – taking into account all relevant regulations

-• Light should never be brighter than necessary, and should be integrated into a needs-oriented control system
+• The light should never be brighter than necessary and should be integrated into a demand-based control system

-• Glare, stray light, and lateral or upward light emission from the luminaires should be avoided
+• Glare, stray light and light emission to the sides and above the luminaires should be avoided

-• In natural surroundings in particular, shielded light points close to the ground should be planned and implemented wherever possible
+• In natural surroundings in particular, planning and implementation should preferably include shielded light points close to the ground wherever possible

-Reducing the blue light component decreases the attraction of light to animals and specifically insects is recommended.
-BEGA luminaires usually feature a colour temperature of 3000 Kelvin .
+Reducing the blue light component decreases the attraction of light to animals, and specifically insects.
+BEGA luminaires come with a colour temperature of 3000 Kelvin as standard.

 Light wavelength visibility in: 🟢 Insects (nocturnal) 🟠 Humans